SEND

 The guides published below are designed for our staff and classroom practitioners to reflect on and enhance their teaching practices for pupils with Special Educational Needs and Disabilities (SEND).
 They can be utilised by our SEND team, individual teachers, subject or phase teams, or incorporated into our whole school development strategy.
 The guides can be used by any classroom practitioner to reflect on and refine their pedagogy for pupils with SEND.

 We believe that children achieve their very best when the adults in their lives work together.
-A strong partnership between school and home is one of the most powerful influences on a child’s learning, wellbeing, and long-term success.
+A strong partnership between school and home is one of the most powerful influences on a child’s learning, well-being, and long-term success.
 Whatever a child’s starting point, shared expectations and consistent support help them to thrive.

 At Causeway, we are always happy to help in any way we can.
 Working together means keeping open communication, offering guidance whenever it is needed, and ensuring that every adult involved in a child’s life feels supported.
-Below are some documents that may help the adults at home to further support their child’s learning, development, and wellbeing.
-Some of these documents also provide information about external organisations who can offer additional support, as well as guidance and resources from the local authority.
+Below are some documents that may help the adults at home to further support their child’s learning, development, and well-being.
+Some of these documents also provide information about external organisations that can offer additional support, as well as guidance and resources from the local authority.